mstocco/mariostoc.co/content/traininglog/20230122-challenge2023-22weeksout.md

 ### NOTES
 Total Time: **~30 Minutes** &nbsp; Short Walk

 Similar to yesterday morning, I am still mildly congested and my throat is mildly sore.

-Let's hope that I can make it through today without the mid-afternoon downturn.
+Unlike [yesterday](javascript:flick('thu');) I made it through today without the mid-afternoon downturn.

 A walk around the neighbourhood before dinner was nice.

-I am feeling ok but lets see [tomorrow](javascript:flick('sat');).
+I am feeling better but lets see what [tomorrow](javascript:flick('sat');) has in store...

 <!---->
 ## SATURDAY JAN 28 ☁️